alfonsof/aws-python-examples/awss3copy-capi/README.md

 ## Requirements

 * You must have an [Amazon Web Services (AWS)](http://aws.amazon.com/) account.

 * The code was written for Python 3 and AWS SDK for Python (Boto3).

+* This example uses Client API (low-level) of Boto 3.

 * Install the AWS SDK for Python (Boto3).

   Install the latest Boto 3 release via pip: